 4. Sinah Warren

 If you’re looking for somewhere to stay on Hayling Island, then look no further than the Sinah Warren.
-The modern hotel overlooks the harbour, with delightful gardens and patios capitalizing on the fresh sea air.
+The modern adults only hotel overlooks the harbour, with delightful gardens and patios capitalising on the fresh sea air.
 There’s a heated outdoor pool, tennis courts and giant chess to keep guests entertained, while the onsite restaurant, The Driftwood, serves up a range of delicious meals.

 If you are looking for a hotel on Hayling Island, check out the great properties on CozyCozy.
 They compare all the top accomodation providers for the best deal.

 Lakeside Coastal Village is another fantastic accommodation option for those looking to spend a few days on Hayling Island.

 The village is made up of a number of high quality, well-decorated individual chalets, in a great location by the coast.
 The resort offers a number of activities including nightly entertainment, a fishing lake, archery and golf.
 There is plenty of onsite catering and a bar serving a range of drinks, with special drinks deals on cocktails for those enjoying a few alcoholic beverages on their holidays!